The School Day and Assemblies

 The beginning of the day

-School days are busy from the time school starts at 8.50am.
-Children in FS enter through the labelled wooden gate to the right of the main gate and Yr 1 via the door under the main entrance archway.
+School days are busy from the time school starts at 8.45am.
+Children in Reception enter through the labelled wooden gate to the right of the main gate and Yr 2 via the door under the main entrance archway.
 For safeguarding reasons, we do not use the main school gates in the morning.
-At 3.15pm, parents in FS, Year 1 and 2 collect their children from the doors leading out onto the courtyard.
+At 3.25pm, parents in Reception, Year 1 and 2 collect their children from the doors leading out onto the courtyard.

-The majority of Year 2 and KS2 children enter each morning from the side gate, further along The Green by the FS outside play area.
+The majority of Year 1 and KS2 children enter each morning from the side gate, further along The Green by the Reception outside play area.
 The gate opens and supervision begins at 8.40am.
 The Head teacher meets and greets each morning and is available for a quick informal exchange of information at this time.
-The whistle is blown at 8.50am to signify line up time and the start of the school day.
+The whistle is blown at 8.45am to signify line-up time and the start of the school day.

-Alternatively, children ( and parents/carers) can come in at 8.30am on Mondays, Wednesdays and Fridays to run a mile before the regular school starts.
-Click here to read more about 'Run a Mile in Style'.
+Alternatively, children (and parents/carers) can come in at 8.30am on Mondays, Wednesdays, and Fridays to run a mile before the regular school starts.
+Additionally, every Monday, families can join their child/ren for Reading Morning from 8.45am - 9.00am.

-All children have a 15 minute morning break whilst FS and KS1 have an additional 10-minute mid-afternoon break.
-FS, Year 1 and 2 children are given free healthy snacks at break time; KS2 children should either bring their own or sign up (for a small charge of 15p) for a healthy snack from the SNAG hut.
-Fresh Start kindly prepares free healthy treats for all KS2 children on Wednesdays.
+All children have a 15-minute morning break whilst FS and KS1 have an additional 10-minute mid-afternoon break.
+FS, Year 1 and 2 children are given free healthy snacks at break time funding by the government; KS2 children are also provided with a free healthy snack - this is funded by the school using sports premium funding.

-We have a staggered lunchtime with foundation stage children going to the lunch hall first and settling before year 1 and 2 arrive; KS2 children start lunch at 12.20pm.
+We have a staggered lunchtime with Reception children going to the lunch hall first and settling before Years 1 and 2 arrive at 12.00pm.
 Whether taking the hot school lunch or bringing a packed lunch from home, the children sit together at the tables.
 They are encouraged to be independent and carry their own lunch trays and clear them after eating.
+Students in Y3, 4, 5 and 6 can choose whether to go to lunch on the first whistle at 12.20 pm or wait until the second sitting (and whistle) at 12.40 pm.

 Our midday supervising team gently encourage the children to eat as much of their meal as possible be it their own packed lunch or hot meal provided by our expert Fresh Start team.
 Every effort is made to ensure that children with various dietary needs are accommodated.